 1) Open the cooker, remove baskets and set aside

-2) Fill water tray with 30L of water or to marked water line
+2) Fill water tray with 30L of water or to 1 inch below the top.

-3) Ignite the burner as per instructions above then place under your water tray.
+3) Ignite the burner as per instructions above then position under your water tray

 Prepping your prepacks:

 We recommend that your meat is at room temperature when you put it in your packs for a nice tender Hangi.
-It is important to cut your veggies correctly to avoid uncooked bits in your finished product.
+It is important to cut your veggies to avoid uncooked bits in your finished product.
 The Potato and Kumara are generally the last thing to cook.
 Par boiling before hand is a big help when possible,

 -Cut Cabbage into thin slices.
 Cut the pumpkin portions no more than 2cm thick and then approx. 70g in size.
 Cut Kumara and Potato portions into 35-40g in size and no more than 2cm thick.